Trung-Le914/CNN/README.md

-# CNN-RNN-LSTM-GRU
+# Convolution Neural Network
-Some basic implementations on Neural Networks, including CNN, RNN, and its derivatives
+Some implementations on Neural Networks, including CNN and its derivatives